 Maillard Reaction

-The chemical reaction between amino acids and sugars that occurs when food is heated, creating the brown color and complex flavors of seared meat, toasted bread, and roasted coffee.
+The Maillard reaction is a chemical reaction between amino acids (from protein) and reducing sugars that occurs when food is heated above ~140°C/285°F. It is responsible for the brown color, deep aroma, and complex flavor of seared steak, roasted coffee, baked bread crusts, and toasted nuts.

 The Maillard reaction (pronounced "my-YAR") is the chemical reaction between amino acids and reducing sugars that occurs when food is heated above 140°C (280°F).
 It produces the brown crust on a seared steak, the golden color of baked bread, the roasted notes in coffee, and hundreds of other flavor and aroma compounds that make cooked food taste the way it does.